LostInCompilation/PrettyOTA/README.md

 lib_compat_mode = strict
 ```

+### Arduino
+TODO

+### GitHub
+TODO

+### Dependencies
+TODO

 ### OTA upload directly inside PlatformIO

-If you dont want to use the web interface of PrettyOTA, you can directly upload the firmware OTA with PlatformIO.
+If you dont want to use the web interface of PrettyOTA, you can directly upload the firmware via OTA using PlatformIO.
 Just change the `platformio.ini` file like usual for OTA uploads and add the following:

 ```ini
 upload_protocol = espota